nicejunjie/nicejunjie.github.io/_posts/2024-06-08-gpu-ranking.md

 | 14 | NVIDIA RTX 3060 Ti | 16.2 | 448 |
 | 15 | NVIDIA RTX 3060 | 12.7 | 360 |

-*Estimated value, please verify with official NVIDIA specifications or recent reviews.

 **Notes:**
-- Performance data is based on information available as of August 2023.
 - FP32 performance is theoretical peak.
 Real-world performance may vary.
 - Memory bandwidth can significantly impact performance in memory-intensive tasks.
 - Other factors like VRAM size, ray tracing performance, and power efficiency are also important.